Noah-Houghton/Eldritch-Apocalypse/README.md

 ##### Despair

 When the shambling forces of madness have come into the world from a slumber of aeons, there can be no question of hope, only despair.
 Despair measures the grip of madness on the colony, and directly influences almost everything about a settlement's operation.
 For each level of Despair up to five, Readiness drops by 5% and Loyalty by 2%.
-Every time Despair increases there is a chance for a Crisis to occur; every time it drops there is a chance for a Boon to occur.
+Every time Despair increases there is a chance for a Crisis to occur; every time it drops there is a chance for a Respite to occur.
 Certain buildings and improvements are unlocked / only operate at certain levels of Despair.
 Despair can be reduced by Diplomatic missions, purchasing luxury goods, or by successful defense.
 Despair is increased by successful enemy attacks, food shortages, or world events.

 Despair scales linearly from 0 to 5.
 A Desperate Settlement is at 5; a Hopeful Settlement is at 0.